What is an assessment? Why would I want one?

 4. Meet with the OCL lawyer or clinician

-The Office of the Children’s Lawyer (OCL) may appoint a lawyer for your child.
+The (OCL) may appoint a lawyer for your child.
 The role of the lawyer is to independently represent the interests of your child.

 The lawyer is trained to work with children and to get their views and wishes on who they want to live with.
 They are trained to make sure your child has not been coached or pressured to say who they want to live with.